ChrisPalmerNZ/Inferential_Statistics_Project/Inferential_Statistics_Project_Report.md

 The relationship between nodes counts and survival is explored in terms of node count distributions and kernel density esitmates (KDE) charts above.
 The KDE estimates the probability density function of a continuous random variable, here it shows that it is roughly twice as probable for non-surviving subjects to have 3 or more nodes compared to the surviving group - that is, from around 3 on the nodes x-axis the line for non-survival has roughly twice the amplitude of the surviving group on the y-axis.

-The final chart removes the outliers so that the core relationships can be viewed more clearly.

 ## CDF (Cumulative Distributed Function) - another insight

-The cumulative distribution function (cdf) is the probability that the variable having a value less than or equal to x.
+The cumulative distribution function (CDF) is the probability that the variable having a value less than or equal to x.

 **CDF plots of proportions of counts per features**